-Almost fifty years later, with the amalgamation of the College of Education collection, there are now around 1500 works in the collection, displayed on the Grafton, Epsom, Tamaki and City campuses.
+Almost fifty years later, with the amalgamation of the College of Education collection, there are now around 1700 works in the collection on display throughout our various University campuses.
 As buildings are redeveloped or earthquake strengthened, works are removed for safekeeping and stored in the vault at the Kenneth Myers Centre in Shortland Street before redeployment in offices, meeting rooms, hallways and teaching rooms across the University.

 The collection is an invaluable resource for teaching, learning and research.
 Postgraduate research on the collection has included a thesis on its own history as an entity, monograph exhibitions on individual artists such as ‘A Continuous Line: the art of Dennis K. Turner’ which was based on art history postgraduate student Richard Wolfe’s MA thesis, is now touring to Rotorua and Hamilton.
 Surveys of the relationship of the evolution of the University’s art collection to the development of Auckland’s dealer galleries, has resulted in exhibitions and publications such as Vuletic and His Circle (about the Petar/James Gallery) in 2003 and New Vision Gallery in 2008.

 Individual works from the collection are reproduced in books, serials and on websites as well as being loaned for exhibition to art galleries and museums around the country and in Australia, making the collection an asset which is valued nationally as a key part of New Zealand’s cultural heritage.